arco-design/arco-design/site/docs/material/advanced.team-site.en-US.md

 // .config/main.js
 module.exports = {
   build: {
+    globs: {
       hook: {
         // The path to execute the function when the site is initialized beforeAll:'hooks/beforeAll.ts',
       },
+    }
   },
 };
 ```